Chauhantirth23/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

 6. We need a way to query all IoT devices based on their current properties and relationships.
 How can we accomplish this?

    When an IoT solution is modeled with the Azure Digital Twins service, a queryable twins graph is constructed based on the digital twins and the relationships between them.
-This twins graph provides rich visualizations of the environment (with the assistance of Azure Digital Twins Explorer), and is also queryable.
+This twins graph provides rich visualizations of the environment (with the assistance of Azure Digital Twins Explorer) and is also queryable.
 Ad-hoc queries are performed using Azure Digital Twins query language and can retrieve digital twins according to their properties (including tag properties), models, relationships, and properties of the relationships.

 ## Customer quote (to be read back to the attendees at the end)